 His research focuses on developing innovative HCI systems, techniques and principles for challenging engineering and medical problems.
 His work in the automotive sector has presented novel systems that improve human responses and perception with the use of Augmented Reality, gesture recognition and direct manipulation Head-Up Display interfaces.
 He is also the recipient of two international first places for prototype design and engineering in the automotive industry competitions for FIAT and Opel respectively and has been granted two patents in advanced biomimetic automotive engineering for the design and development of a Dynamically Configurable Vehicle (DCV).

 In his early career in industry, he worked for the Advanced Design Studio of Alfa Romeo in Milan, Italy, and developed advanced technologies and concept vehicles for the FIAT Gruppo companies.
 At 23 years of age, he was one of the youngest ever members selected to participate in this - invite-only - prestigious team to investigate future vehicular solutions and ideas.
 Throughout his career, he had developed prototype systems for different automotive industries such as OPEL, Ford US, Suzuki US and the defence sector including companies such as QinetiQ, Thales and Fished Defence Submarines.

-Human-Computer Interaction (HCI), Virtual Reality (VR), Augmented Reality (AR), Product Design Engineering, Human-Machine Interaction (HMI), Virtual Prototyping, Intelligent Transportation Systems (ITS), Human-Factors Engineering, User-Behaviour, Head-Up Display (HUD) systems, Artificial Intelligence (AI), Wireless Networks, Driving Simulators development, 3D visualisation.
+Human-Computer Interaction (HCI), Virtual Reality (VR), Augmented Reality (AR), Product Design Engineering, Human-Machine Interaction (HMI), User Experience (UX) design and evaluation, User Interface (UI) design, Virtual Prototyping, Intelligent Transportation Systems (ITS), Human-Factors Engineering, User-Behaviour, Head-Up Display (HUD) systems, Artificial Intelligence (AI), Wireless Networks, Driving Simulators development, 3D visualisation.